RhinoSecurityLabs/cloudgoat/README.md

 `$ ./cloudgoat.py create ecs_efs_attack`

-Starting with access the "ruse" EC2 the user uses the instace profile to view and backdoor the running ecs service.
-The attacker then modifies the existing task definition to retireve credentials from the metadata api.
+Starting with access the "ruse" EC2 the user leverages the instace profile to backdoor the running ECS container.
+Using the backdoored container the attacker can retireve credentials from the container metadata API.
 These credentials allow the attacker to start a session on any EC2 with the proper tags set.
 The attacker uses their permissions to change the tags on the Admin EC2 and starts a session.
-Once in the Admin EC2 the attacker will port scan for EFS and attempt to mount the EFS.
-Once mounted the attacker can retuirnve the flag from the file system.
+Once in the Admin EC2 the attacker will port scan the subnet for an open EFS to mount.
+Once mounted the attacker can retrieve the flag from the elastic file system.

 [Visit Scenario Page.](scenarios/ecs_efs_attack/README.md)